WolfieBabe/CyberPatriot-Windows-Checklist/README.md

      You may destroy the requisite information if you work on the checklist!

-3. Download the folder in this repository named "CyberPatriot-Windows-Scripts" and the file named "CyberPatriot-Windows-Script-Starter"
+3. Download the files in the folder in this repository named "CyberPatriot-Windows-Scripts"

      1. Place these onto the desktop of the virtual machine